 Definition of Forgiveness –

-• to cancel an indebtedness or liability of: to forgive the interest owed on loan.
+to cancel an indebtedness or liability of: to forgive the interest owed on a loan.

 Over the years, I have learned the value of forgiveness.
 It isn’t an easy thing to do, but for me, it is extremely liberating.
 By forgiving, I remove my resentment, my anger, my frustration, and it allows me to move on from whatever situation developed that caused the issue.
 Sometimes, that forgiveness is told to that person, but more times than not, I forgive solely in my heart and mind.
 Partly because in many cases, I am not communicating with that person any longer, whether by their choice or mine.
 I’ve been wronged by many people.
 Some who really took advantage of my kindness and my willingness to help others.
 It is an essential part of my being to help.
 Oh, I don’t forget what happened, but I do forgive.